JohnathanFL/365-Mobile/README.md

   - The shopping list display
 - [x] SQLite database with at least 3 queries
   - Holds the list itself
+  - Queries
+    - Get all items like a certain name
+    - Get all items in a certain list
+    - Get the item in a list of a name
 - [x] Shared preferences
   - Holds the list of lists
 - [x] Bundles